Emma Larkin: Journalism in Myanmar

+Identity

 Her identity has been the subject of speculation.
 The fact that the US edition of Finding George Orwell in Burma retained the spelling of the British edition has led to conjecture that Larkin may be British or Anglo-Burmese.
 Audio recordings of her voice confirm that she speaks with an English accent.
 Larkin has stated that, despite wishing to publish under her real name, she used a pseudonym primarily to protect the identities of her sources in Myanmar.
 Because she was obliged to fill in forms using her real name to board buses and trains and stay in hotels, the regime would have been able to piece together where she had been and who she had spoken to.
 This strategy had been successful as of 2010.
 She spoke of the paranoia that affects foreign writers in Myanmar due to the constant surveillance and possibility of being searched at any time.
 This paranoia led her to destroy written notes or pass them to others who are leaving the country.
 In the aftermath of the 2014 Thai coup d'etat, Larkin spoke of needing to retain her pseudonym due to domestic political concerns.
-She has however spoken of feeling Thai, and does not identify as an ex-patriate.
+She has however spoken of feeling Thai, and does not identify as an expatriate.
 Larkin has stated that she has published books using her real name, the titles of which she did not disclose, and that these books were a departure from the non-fiction she had published as of 2014.
 In 2021, Larkin's photograph was printed alongside a short biography in the back matter of her first novel.
 As of 2022 Larkin was writing a yet-to-be-published second novel, set in Myanmar.

 Damage caused by cyclone Nargis in 2008.
 The military regime's inability to respond to this disaster is documented in her second book.